JasonTryharder/nd013-c2-fusion-starter/README.md

 ![System_Detection_and_Tracking.png](/summary_related/System_Detection_and_Tracking.png)
 ### Setup for local environment
 refer to instruction provided in this [link](https://github.com/JasonTryharder/nd013-c2-fusion-starter/blob/main/setup_README.md#installation-instructions-for-running-locally)
-### For detection tasks, API will provide:
-1. data visulization
-Depend on the dataset/sensor set of choice, data format will vary, some exploratory analysis on the data is beneficial to understand the challenge of the project
+### Waymo AV sensor setup
-- note: Waymo utilizes multiple sensors including multiple types of Lidar
+note: Waymo utilizes multiple sensors including multiple types of Lidar
 	- x4 short range Perimeter Lidar, vertical -90 to +30 degree, 0-20M [link1](https://blog.waymo.com/2020/03/introducing-5th-generation-waymo-driver.html)
 	- x1 360 Lidar, vertical -17.6 to +2.4 degree, <70M [link2](https://waymo.com/intl/zh-cn/waymo-one/?loc=sf)
 ![waymo_sensor_illustration.png](/summary_related/waymo_sensor_illustration.png)
+### Part 1 detection tasks:
+1. data visulization
+Depend on the dataset/sensor set of choice, data format will vary, some exploratory analysis on the data is beneficial to understand the challenge of the project
 - view the range images
 	- This data structure holds 3d points as a 360 degree "photo" of the scanning environment with the row dimension denoting the elevation angle of the laser beam and the column dimension denoting the azimuth angle.
 With each incremental rotation around the z-axis, the lidar sensor returns a number of range and intensity measurements, which are then stored in the corresponding cells of the range image.
 	- In the figure below(credit: [udacity](https://classroom.udacity.com/nanodegrees/nd0013/parts/cd2690/modules/d3a07469-74b5-49c2-9c0e-3218c3ecd016/lessons/09368e69-a6e0-4109-b479-515cd7f5f518/concepts/0c8e77d9-163e-411d-a8fe-00cb3e40d7d0)), a point ***p*** in space is mapped into a range image cell, which is defined by azimuth angle ***alpha/yaw*** and inclination ***beta/pitch***, and inside each cell, it contains ***range,intensity,elongation and the vehicle pose***